gpkroeger/jlisp/README.md

 ### KNOWN ISSUES:
 - using a single quote to signify true as is often done in lisp is not currently working:
     - example 't
     - reason: the lexer sees this as an opening quote
-- list class doesn't compile with the rest of the program
-- example: running "javac Jlisp.java" compiles the program but not List.java
+- numbers are limited by java's double library
+    - example: (- 0.234567 0.123456) doesn't return 0.111111 as expected, rather a slightly off value
-- reason: unknown
+    - reason: same as java
+- negative numbers are not yet supported
+    - example: (+ 1 -2) causes failure
+    - reason: difficult to implement difference between subtract function and negative